 Out of Limbo publishes the stories of lesbian, gay, bisexual, transgender, queer, non-binary, intersex and asexual people — whether out of limbo, or thinking about how to get there.

 What we’re looking for:

-- We want well-written stories; the better the quality of your writing, the higher the chance that your story will be selected.
+- We want well-crafted work — the better the quality of your work, the higher the chance your piece will be selected.

 - Please note the word limits: creative non-fiction and other prose forms, up to 1500 words; poetry, up to 60 lines.